iiasa/message_ix/doc/contrib/tutorial.rst

 - Modeling results and visualizations:

-  - Model outputs and post-processing calculations in tutorials should demonstrate usage of the :doc:`message_ix.reporting module </reporting>`.
+  - Model outputs and post-processing calculations in tutorials should demonstrate usage of the :doc:`message_ix.report module </reporting>`.
   - Plots to depict results should use `pyam <https://github.com/IAMconsortium/pyam/>`_.
   - Include a brief discussion of insights from the results, in line with the learning objectives.